A Trusted Friend in a Complicated World

 • Readers get to vote on stories and see how many others have read them

-• Stories on Wattpad may later get publishing or filming deals—and if you read them on Wattpad, then you “discovered” them first
+• Stories on Wattpad may later get publishing or film deals—and if you read them on Wattpad, you “discovered” them first

-• Great source if you love fantasy romance books, including books about werewolves or vampires
+• It’s a great source of fantasy romance books, including books about werewolves and vampires

 Cons: